gabanz/workshop-astra-tik-tok/README.md

 Don't forget to complete your upgrade and get your verified skill badge!
 Finish and submit your homework!

 1. Complete the practice steps from this repository as described below.
-Make screenshots alongside the steps
+Make screenshots alongside the steps and show us your deployed production TikTok clone up in Netlify.
-2. Learn more about UI components in [this course](https://katacoda.com/datastax/scenarios/tiktok), complete scenario `Build a TikTok clone`, and make a screenshot of the "congratulations" page.
+2. (Optional extra credit) Watch the 2 hour Ania video [HERE](#video-tutorial-with-ania-kubow), build the app yourself, and show us the completed app.
 3. Submit your homework [here](https://github.com/datastaxdevs/workshop-astra-tik-tok/issues/new?assignees=HadesArchitect&labels=homework%2Cpending&template=homework-assignment.md&title=%5BHW%5D+%3CNAME%3E)

 That's it, you are done!
 Expect an email next week!